senabmn/Senabumin.github.io/_pages/markdown.md

   19. Hungary
   20. Croatia
   21. Cyprus
+  22. Bahamas!

 ## Books

 Here are a few books that I am simultaneously reading/listening.

   1. The Book of Why - Dana Mackenzie and Judea Pearl
-  2. When Breath Becomes Air - Paul Kalanithi
+  2. The Midnight Library - Matt Haig
   3. Finland: The Country of White Lilies - Grigory Spiridonovich Petrov